Canaveral National Seashore is where I go to take a trip back in time to the Old Florida I miss so much. I consider it the best beach in Florida.

 Access to Klondike Beach is only available on foot from the northern reaches of Playalinda Beach.

-Camping is only allowed during the period November through April.
+Backcountry camping is only allowed during the period November through April.
 A permit is required for camping.

 One of the interesting things to see on the north end of the Seashore is Turtle Mound.
 You reach it from a board walk that starts from the paved road not far after you enter the park.